savilerow/sr-test/README.md

 Roughly 10% of generated models are rejected by Savile Row with a clean error message.
 These are intentional — the generator does not filter them out because they exercise error-handling paths.
-The two most common causes:
+The most common cause:

 - **`factorial` on a decision variable** (~9%): EPrime requires `factorial` arguments to be ground (parameter/constant only).
-- **Negative value in `<v1, v2>` tuple syntax** (~1%): SR's lexer reads `<-`
-  as a less-than operator rather than the start of a negative-valued tuple, causing a parse error.
-This is itself a tokeniser bug in SR.

 ---